 The main reason for having IGST-VPS in your HDFC credit card bill is the presence loans and their EMI’s mapped to your account.
 For this reason, we have to check our existing credit card loans to locate the source of IGST-VPS charges.

-Go to the Credit card section on HDFC Netbanking site.
-Now open “Loan Details” under “Enquire” section in the sidebar.
+Login to HDFC credit card section on Netbanking site.
+Now, open “Loan Details” under “Enquire” section in the sidebar.
 As shown in the video, select your card number and proceed.
 The site will list all your existing EMIs.
-Select one and see the schedule of the payment for last month.
-Note down the Interest part of the EMI.
-Eighteen percent of the interest component of the EMI amount accounts for the IGST-VPS charge on your latest bill.
+Click on one and see the schedule of the payment for the current month.
+Note-down the interest part of the EMI.
+Now come back to check the unbilled section for credit card.
+There you can see the 18% of the interest added as IGST VPS charges, as shown in the screenshot.
+This charge will appear your next’s month’s HDFC credit card statement.